Riescent/c-tools/README.md

   - #### Add to one project
       - [Download](https://github.com/Riescent/c-tools/archive/refs/heads/main.zip)
       - Open the downloaded file.
-      - Copy the "c-tools_headers" folder and c-tools.h in your project's folder.
+      - Copy the "c-tools_headers" folder and "c-tools.h" to your project's folder.
       - At the top of your project's .c file, add:
             #include "c-tools.h"